-Sky has joined BT and Virgin Media in offering its own mobile network service alongside TV, landline and broadband.
+Like BT and Virgin Media, Sky offers its own mobile network service alongside TV, landline and broadband.

-Sky Mobile, will try and give you a few features you might not find anywhere else.
-That's why we've decided to give you a low down on the new network, what it costs and what you get for your money.
+However, Sky Mobile gives you a few features you might not find anywhere else.
+That's why we've decided to give you a low down on the network, what it costs and what you get for your money.

 What is Sky Mobile?

-In addition to its TV, broadband and landline services, Sky now offers a 4G mobile network service too.
-Sky Mobile is for existing Sky subscribers and new, non-Sky customers.
+In addition to its TV, broadband and landline services, Sky offers a 4G mobile network service.
+Sky Mobile is for existing Sky TV subscribers and new, non-Sky customers.
 There are benefits to having Sky TV too, but it is not necessary.

 How much does Sky Mobile cost?

 Sky mobile has a simple structure.
-There are three data plans and two options for calls and texts.
+There are four data plans and two options for calls and texts.
 You pick one of the plans, then choose how you want to pay for your calls and texts.

 - 1GB of data: £10 per month